How REITs do cross-portfolio reporting when properties use different PMS systems

 Connect your BI tool and build portfolio-wide reports

-With a single normalized dataset in your warehouse, any BI tool (Tableau, Power BI, Looker, Sigma) can query across all properties in one report — regardless of which PMS each property uses.
+Once your data is modeled into a single dataset in your warehouse, any BI tool (Tableau, Power BI, Looker, Sigma) can query across all properties in one report — regardless of which PMS each property uses.

 Why generic ELT doesn't solve this